Ankle sprains are one of the most common injuries of the lower extremities. They can happen to anyone, young or old, athletic or non-athletic.

 High ankle sprains are less common, and are caused by outward twisting of the foot and ankle.
 These types of sprains are usually the result of a high-impact injury, and are often missed initially.
 The pain is felt above the ankle joint.
 Learn more about high ankle sprains.

 Each of these sprains is graded based on damage done to the soft tissue structure/ligaments.
-Below is a guide to help you understand the grading scale used by podiatrists and doctors.
+Below is a guide to help you understand the grading scale used by doctors.

 The different types of sprained ankles are graded by severity:

 Grade 1: There is usually mild pain with this type of ankle sprain.
 The ligaments are stretched somewhat, and there may be minor tearing.
 There is little to no joint pain, swelling, stiffness, or difficulty walking.
 Impairment is considered minimal.
 Typical treatment consists of applying as much weight as can be tolerated, isometric exercises, and range-of-motion stretching and strengthening exercises.